-I made home made potato salad last night and immediately refrigerated it.
+I made homemade potato salad last night and immediately refrigerated it.
 Just got a call the dinner is cancelled - flu!
 How long will the potato salad last?
-Will it help to freeze it and thaw slowly, because the dinner is rescheduled for next weekend.
+Will it help to freeze the potato salad and thaw slowly, because the dinner is rescheduled for next weekend.

 I would make sure the refrigerated container is closely sealed next to the potato salad mixture to keep out any additional oxygen from discoloring the potatoes and they should last a week.
 Of course, I don’t know your recipe.
 If it contains eggs, I’d start over.
 If store bought mayo that’s probably fine as the ingredients are pasteurized and have stabilizers.
 Home-made mayonnaise, toss.
 Vinaigrette, OK to keep.
 Sour cream could also break down or curdle over time.
 Pickles or a little acidity actually helps in the preserving the flavors.
 Celery might get limp.
 Olives, fine.

-The potatoes should freeze if you choose to do this, but I’d be more worried about the dressing.
+The potatoes should freeze if you choose to do this, but I’d be more worried about the potato salad's dressing.

 Dr. Potato isn't a real doctor but a team of potato experts ready to answer all your potato questions.